 - Determine if there is any readily apparent internal damage

 - Find evidence that an injury may manifest at some point in the future

 The information documented in this evaluation can be crucial to the success of your case and the amount of compensation you may be able to recover.
-Following this initial evaluation, you should contact a Daytona Beach car accident attorney to learn more about your legal options.
+Following this initial evaluation, you should contact a car accident attorney to learn more about your legal options.

-It is important that you do not discuss the accident or your injury with anyone other than your physician and attorney.
+It is important that you do not discuss the wreck or your injury with anyone other than your physician and attorney.
 Anything you say can be used against you during future negotiations and litigation.
 Your attorney will handle all discussions concerning the case on your behalf.